Prathameshmane/Prathameshmane/README.md

-I am Beginner-level Data Scientist.</n>
+I am Beginner-level Data Scientist. <b />
 I like to take Participate in Coding Competitions.
 I Love Playing with Data.
 I am a Good Listener, Learner, and Leader.